growthbook/growthbook/README.md

 Join [our Slack community](https://join.slack.com/t/growthbookusers/shared_invite/zt-oiq9s1qd-dHHvw4xjpnoRV1QQrq6vUg) if you need help, want to chat, or are thinking of a new feature.
 We're here to help - and to make Growth Book even better.

+Check out [CONTRIBUTING.md](/CONTRIBUTING.md) for instructions on setting up a local development environment.

 ## License

 This project uses the MIT license.
 The core Growth Book app will always remain free, although we may add some commercial enterprise add-ons in the future.